Stp1t/tcp-chat/README.md

 # TCP Chat
-This project is a simple terminal-based chat application built on the TCP Protocol.
+This project is a simple terminal-based chat app built on the TCP Protocol.
 It encrypts all messages using <a href=https://en.wikipedia.org/wiki/RSA_(cryptosystem)> RSA </a> encryption.
 Chat histories are stored in an SQLite database.
  ## Running the Project
 ### 1. Clone the project
 Use the following command: